 "We need to adapt what we are doing to meet their needs and welcome them and accept them for who they are" (Interview participant).

-There are a number of recommendations that arise from this evaluation relating to both the model of intervention specifically, and reorientation of services generally, to better meet the needs of members of new communities.
+Several recommendations arise from this evaluation relating to both the model of intervention specifically and the reorientation of services generally, to better meet the needs of members of new communities.

 10.1 The model of intervention